kloweth84/PPOL6801_TextAsData_FinalProject/README.md

 - **Word_embedding_results**: Files that contain the identified 20 Nearest Neighbors to specific target words (based on cosine similarity).
 File names indicate whether the are at the presidential administration (pterm) level or presidential party (party) level, and whether results were based on a weighted count or not.

 -**Figures**:

--**KWIC**: example key words in context (KWIC) results that identify the most common words around specific target tokens -**Annual_Trends**: line graphs that portray the annual usage of specific unigrams and bigrams between 2021-2025.
+  -- KWIC: example key words in context (KWIC) results that identify the most common words around specific target tokens -- Annual_Trends: line graphs that portray the annual usage of specific unigrams and bigrams between 2021-2025.
 The y-axis for these graphs is a pseudo log of the count
--**Presidential_Term**: bar graphs that portray the frequency of specific unigram and bigrams by presidential administration, from Bush first administration through Trump second administration
+  -- Presidential_Term: bar graphs that portray the frequency of specific unigram and bigrams by presidential administration, from Bush first administration through Trump second administration